startino/saas-for-agencies-slides/slides.md

 - ✅ Automate delivery and operations end‑to‑end
 - ✅ Increase enterprise value and valuation multiple

+## What Our Clients Say

+### John Davis - CEO, DigitalFlow Agency

+_"Startino transformed our agency from manual chaos to automated efficiency.
+Our SaaS platform now generates $40k MRR and our team productivity increased by 200%.
+Best investment we've ever made."_
+⭐⭐⭐⭐⭐

+### Sarah Miller - Founder, GrowthHack Solutions

+_"The custom SaaS platform Jorge and his team built for us eliminated 60 hours of manual work per week.
+We went from 8 clients to 25 clients with the same team size.
+Incredible ROI."_
+⭐⭐⭐⭐⭐

+Ready to join our success stories?

 ## What We Want to Achieve

 _(not our case-studies) - [source](https://www.davidhart.io/newsletter/agencies-who-switched-to-saas)_